cdegroot/palapa/apps/erix/README.md

 ![Erix](http://www.asterix.com/asterix-de-a-a-z/les-personnages/perso/a38b.gif)

-This is a fully TDD implementation of Raft, using RocksDB for persistence.
+This is a fully TDD implementation of Raft, using LevelDB for persistence.
 The tests in the main `test/` directory follow the condensed summary of the protocol in Figure 2 of [the Raft paper](https://raft.github.io/raft.pdf).
 The reason that I'm writing this